 Something that stood out to me throughout the entire experience was the ease with which I could replenish my fridge, pantry, cleaning closet, and bathroom shelf all in one go.
 What would have normally been a few trips to multiple stores I was able to accomplish with a few quick clicks.

 What to do with all that extra time?
-I opted to do some spring cleaning, giving all those nooks and crannies I’ve been neglecting throughout the winter months some much-needed love.
+I opted to do a summer cleaning, giving all those nooks and crannies I’ve been neglecting throughout the winter months some much-needed love.
 To make it extra on-brand, I sprung for lavender-scented everything in the hopes that it would give my apartment a fresh and floral feel.

 Feeling quite industrious — and a little hungry after all that scrubbing — I endeavoured to take the ultimate taste test of all my fresh ingredients, cooking up that stir fry I mentioned.
 After, admittedly, going a little off the rails restaurant delivery-wise these past few weeks, a homecooked meal really hit the spot.

 After checking off just about every box on the spectrum of self-care, it was time to sink into the couch with a pore strip and a good book.
 Did I nod off within 10 minutes of my “spa night?”
 Yes.
 Was it worth every minute?
 Also, yes.

 To learn more about getting fast, affordable, and contactless Express Delivery for everything from pet food to organic produce, you can visit walmart.ca/grocery.

 *New customers can get their first Express Grocery delivery free on orders over $75 with coupon code FREEDELIVERY.